lifee77/Quantum-SWE-Project/Weeks1,2_questions.md

 4. **Other Quantum Gates for Basic Tasks**:
    - **Pauli-X Gate (NOT Gate)**: Flips the state of a qubit (|0⟩ to |1⟩ and |1⟩ to |0⟩).
+   This is similar to the NOT gate in classical computers.
      \[
      X = \begin{pmatrix}
      0 & 1 \\